Becoming a Tutor

 If you have an F-1 or J-1 status, you should already know.
 Bring proof of this status to the LRC along with your other documentation.

 Think you’d like to apply to tutor?
 Great!
-Just fill out this web form.
-Your application will then be processed by the LMT coordinator.
+Just contact our LMT coordinator at email@example.com.
 If you are selected, you will be notified by email no more than six weeks after the start of the semester.